awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sagemaker-domain.md

   When internet access is disabled, you won't be able to run a Studio notebook or to train or host models unless your VPC has an interface endpoint to the SageMaker API and runtime or a NAT gateway and your security groups allow outbound connections\.

+**Important**
+NFS traffic over TCP on port 2049 needs to be allowed in both inbound and outbound rules in order to launch a SageMaker Studio app successfully\.

 For more information, see [Connect SageMaker Studio Notebooks to Resources in a VPC](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-notebooks-and-internet-access.html)\.

 ## Syntax<a name="aws-resource-sagemaker-domain-syntax"></a>